bahrus/xtal-element/README.md

 Second, can we assume, in some cases, that the initially rendered shadowDOM is compatible with the initialized property values passed down as attributes (JSON-stringified when necessary)?
 [TODO]

-Alternatively/in addition, can we use Rxn-suupls to initialize (some of) the property values, so that everything is guaranteed to be in sync?[TODO]
+Alternatively/in addition, can we use Rxn-suppls to initialize (some of) the property values, so that everything is guaranteed to be in sync?[TODO]
 </details>

 ### XtalPattern